krasserm/krasserm.github.io/resume/index.md

 Freelance AI engineer and architect

 Freelance AI engineer and architect with a proven track-record in agentic systems, machine learning, distributed systems, and system integration.
-20+ years of experience in architecting, developing, and operating production software systems at scale.
+8+ years of AI/ML engineering experience and 20+ years of architecting, developing, and operating production software systems at scale.
 Extensive industry experience in both technical and leadership roles.
 Active open source contributor.

 ## Industry Experience